TGAC/grassroots-docs/schema.md

 Any message can have a header, much like the \<head\> tag in a web page and although this is optional it is recommended that all messages have one of these.
 The information contained in it are items such as the version of the Grassroots schema and the incoming request.

-Where possible existing standarised ontologies and their terms are used, trying to keep the number of grassroots-spefic terms to a minimum.
-Various ontolgies are currently used and these are shown below:
+Where possible existing standarised ontologies and their terms are used, trying to keep the number of grassroots-specific terms to a minimum.
+Various ontologies are currently used and these are shown below:

  Schema | Prefix | Description
 --- | --- | ---